mainmatter/mainmatter.com/blog/_posts/2018-05-17-elixir-til-vol-1-numbers-iex-and-pipes.md

   4
   ```

-  And finally, let's replace the reference to our lambda with the actual lamdba:
+  And finally, let's replace the reference to our lambda with the actual lambda:

   ```elixir
   iex(6)> 2 |> (fn x -> x + 2 end).()